-The Services reported that DoD commanders, in conjunction with their legal advisors, reviewed and made case disposition decisions for 2,892 cases in FY16.
+The Services reported that DoD commanders, in conjunction with their legal advisors, reviewed and made case disposition decisions for 3,567 cases in FY17.
 However, the evidence did not support taking disciplinary action against everyone accused of a sexual assault crime.
 For example, disciplinary action may be precluded when victims decline to participate in the military justice process.
-In FY16, 9 percent of cases command considered for action did not receive disciplinary action because the victims declined to participate in the justice process.
-As illustrated in Figure J, the percentage of cases with victims declining to participate has remained steady since FY13.
-Although the majority of victims participate in the justice process, DoD continues to pursue avenues for greater and sustained victim involvement in the justice system.
-DoD anticipates that recent initiatives, such as the addition of SVCs/VLCs and the Counsel/Advocacy Program will encourage greater victim participation and engagement with the military justice process.
+In FY17, 14 percent of cases command considered for action did not receive disciplinary action because the victims declined to participate in the justice process.
+As illustrated in Figure J, the percentage of cases with victims declining to participate increased to 14 percent in FY17 from a four-year trend of 9 percent.
+While one data point cannot indicate a trend, the Department continues to pursue avenues for greater and sustained victim involvement in the justice system.

-Percentage of Cases with Victims 40% Declining to Participate in the Military Justice System 30% 20% 17% 12% 11% 10% 9% 9% 9% 9% 10% 0% FY09 FY10 FY11 FY12 FY13 FY14 FY15 FY16 N=1971 N=1925 N=1518 N=1714 N=2149 N=2625 N=2783 N=2892 Fiscal Year
+Percentage of Cases with Victims 40% Declining to Participate in the Military Justice System 30% 20% 17% 14% 12% 11% 10% 9% 9% 9% 9% 10% 0% FY09 FY10 FY11 FY12 FY13 FY14 FY15 FY16 FY17 N=1971 N=1925 N=1518 N=1714 N=2149 N=2625 N=2783 N=2892 N=3567 Fiscal Year

-Metric 8: Percentage of Cases with Victims Declining to Participate in the Military Justice Process
+Metric 8: Percentage of Subjects with Victims Declining to Participate in the Military Justice Process